Robert Nadeau (aikidoka): Teaching philosophy

-At the end of his study in Japan Nadeau was issued a rare certificate of recognition as an authorized Aikido teacher signed by Morihei Ueshiba and Kisshomaru Ueshiba.

-In addition to his enrollment as an Aikido student at Hombu Dojo from 1962-1964 and maintaining a full training and meditation practice during his time in Japan, Nadeau had a close and substantial off-the-mat relationship with Morihei Ueshiba, which included regular extended trips to the Japanese countryside.
-Nadeau also assumed the position of publisher of an English-language newsletter about aikido while studying in Japan.
-By asking questions during small and sometimes private meetings, Nadeau learned first-hand some of the ideas and philosophies that Ueshiba wished to pass on to interested students.
 Fundamental among these teachings was the concept of "two forces" that combine to produce a new identity and "levels" which progress from limited to enhanced capabilities and awareness.
 Nadeau refers to the process of moving from one level to the next as an Alchemical transformation.
 According to Nadeau, this progression occurs in the "functioning realm", i.e. in a manner that improves functioning in everyday life.

 He was reportedly told that if he could understand the secret of Aikido, Nadeau could accomplish all the very same incredible techniques that O Sensei performed himself in just three months.